 At BWI of Greater Austin, we strive to provide up-to-date, evidence-based information and resources to our members and community.
 Below you will find resources on a variety of babwearing topics we think will be helpful to you.
 Also always feel free to visit our Pinterest page for videos and resources created outside of our chapter.

 When wearing a baby or child, always remember the ABCs of babywearing:

 Ensure baby’s airway stays open by keeping chin off of chest, and allow fresh air to circulate around baby’s face.
 Keep child close enough to kiss and in view at all times.

 Be sure the carrier supports baby in a way that is appropriate to his/her level of neck and trunk control and prevents slumping, ideally with knees higher than bum and weight borne by thighs and bottom.

 The carrier should be comfortable for you and your baby.
 If you do no feel comfortable and confident with the carry you are doing, have a spotter nearby to help you.

-If you need help using your carrier, join us as one of our four free monthly meetings.
+If you need help using your carrier, join us as one of our two free monthly meetings.